john-tech-writer/stack-project-docs/docs/directory-layout.md

 # Directory layout

 This diagram shows the stack-project-docs GitHub repository structure.
 All project documents that get pushed to the repository live in the `docs/` folder.
-All images live in the `img/` subfolder. testing.
+All images live in the `img/` subfolder.

 ```
 - stack-project-docs/